IF THE INDIVIDUAL IS OUTSIDE THE U.S.

 Upon approval of the appointment by the Office of the Dean of Faculty (and provided we have a completed Visa Information Form and all other necessary information) we issue a Certificate of Eligibility/DS-2019 using the Student & Exchange Visitor System (SEVIS) which is at least an overnight process and send it to the individual by regular airmail unless the host department makes arrangements for courier service.
 The individual pays a $180 SEVIS fee and makes an appointment at a U.S. Embassy or Consulate.
 The individual appears for the interview/appointment and the visa is issued.
 Some individuals will have to undergo additional security clearances before a visa can be issued that may take weeks-months.

-On the effective date of the transfer/start date at Princeton (but not before this date as when individuals are coming from outside the U.S.), OVS will be able to access the U.S. government database (SEVIS) and print a new DS-2019 for the appointment at Princeton and give it to the individual.
+On the effective date of the transfer/start date at Princeton (but not before this date as when individuals are coming from outside the U.S.), the Davis IC will be able to access the U.S. government database (SEVIS) and print a new DS-2019 for the appointment at Princeton and give it to the individual.
 Because of the electronic nature of the transfer process, travel outside the U.S. between J-1 stays is difficult.
 Because there can be no gap in dates in the J-1 program, the individual must end at one institution and begin at the next institution the next day.
 Travel outside the U.S. would require negotiation of vacation time at the end of one program or the beginning of the next.

 IF THE INDIVIDUAL IS IN THE U.S. IN ANOTHER STATUS AND WANTS TO CHANGE STATUS TO J-1 INSIDE THE U.S.